LucasHoffSchmidt/LucasHoffSchmidt/README.md

 # Hi there 👋

-My name is Lucas, and I am a cand.merc.(jur.) with analytical and technical expertise.
+My name is Lucas.
+I am a Business Lawyer with analytical expertise.
-I enjoy tinkering, figuring out how something works, and how to make it better.
+I enjoy the detective process of figuring out how something is connected and how to make it better.
 I am passionate about solving problems and creating tangible solutions with a real human impact.

 Check out my portfolio: https://lucashoffschmidt.github.io/